Overview of Major Muscle Groups

 How to Train Each Muscle Group

-Each muscle group should be trained at least twice weekly for optimal growth.
+Most muscle groups respond well to being trained 2+ times per week.
 This can be achieved through full-body workouts or a well-designed split routine.

 Exercise Selection: Variety Matters